Learning at the Farmers Market

 - The Learning Power of Lego

 - Rainbow colors.
 Younger children can learn about different colors.
-Red, yellow and green bell peppers, purple summer squash and eggplants, dark green spinach and pale green kohlrabi, bright pink berries and orange carrots and apricots – fruits and veggies shine in a rainbow of colors, not to mention the bright flowers, golden honey, and other treats that are also usually standard farmer's market fare.
+Red, yellow and green bell peppers, purple summer squash and eggplants, dark green spinach and pale green kohlrabi, bright pink berries and orange carrots and apricots—fruits and veggies shine in a rainbow of colors, not to mention the bright flowers, golden honey and other treats that are usually standard farmers market fare.

-So take some time and enjoy farmer's markets with your child this summer!
+So take some time and enjoy farmers markets this summer.
 Your child will gain a bounty of new knowledge and experiences, and you'll come home with some fresh and delicious fixings for dinner!

 Today on Education.com

 - Coats and Car Seats: A Lethal Combination?

 - Signs Your Child Might Have Asperger's Syndrome

 - 10 Fun Activities for Children with Autism

 - Why is Play Important?
 Social and Emotional Development, Physical Development, Creative Development

 - First Grade Sight Words List